compulim/react-chain-of-responsibility/README.md

 - Input
   - Request: text input, number input, password input
   - Props: label, value, instruction

+In some cases, you may want to have request accessible via props.
+The `withBuildProps` higher-order helper function can be used to hoist the request object in props.
+However, currently, `withBuildProps` does not honor the `passModifiedRequest` option.

 ### Why the type of request and props can be different?